North Caucasus CAD

 ПК 13641-13651 РФЦП-1840

 Series of double folded Aeroflot calendars published for the year 1979 by ЦАВС СКУ ГА.
-Each calendar promotes a city or region of the Northern Caucasus to fly to.
+Each calendar promotes a destination in the Northern Caucasus.

 Анапа - Anapa